obioma-onwuka/api-crud/README.md

 # api-crud by Obioma Onwuka
-# This is a simply API CRUD project for Customers and Payment Invoices.
+# This is a simple Laravel API CRUD project for Customers and Payment Invoices.
 # Clone repo to reveal end-points
 # Test project using POSTMAN or load directly from Mozilla Firefox Developer version.
 # Please send your recommendations to obioma_onwuka@protonmail.com